ruhan-dave/cyclists-counter/README.md

 ### Download Pre-Trained Model [(download_pretrained_network.ipynb)](download_pretrained_network.ipynb)

 The pre-trained object detection models of the tensorflow object detection API are listed [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
-Many different architecture exists such as RCNN, Faster-RCNN, SSD, etc. But today, it is EfficientNet based models (EfficientDet) that provide the best overall performances, and can work well for low latency applications.
-For example, `EfficientDet D1 640x640` can perform inference in 54ms on a nvidia-tesla-v100GPU, and obtain a COCO mAP (mean average precision) of 38.4 (the metrics will be discussed in the sections [Comments on training](#comments-on-training) [Evaluate the model on Test data](#evaluate-the-model-on-test-data).
+Many different architecture exists such as RCNN, Faster-RCNN, SSD, etc. Today, it is EfficientNet based models (EfficientDet) that provide the best overall performances, and can work well for low latency applications.
+For example, `EfficientDet D1 640x640` can perform inference in 54ms on a nvidia-tesla-v100GPU, and obtain a COCO mAP (mean average precision) of 38.4 (the metrics will be discussed in the section [Monitoring-the-performance](#Monitoring-the-performance).
 We can try to use different pre-trained models and compare the performances, but this wil be done for a second version of this project.

 The EfficientNet architecture has been proposed by [2] (EfficientNet: Rethinking Model Scaling for Convolutional Neural Network) in 2019.
 Here is the model architecture of the base EfficientNet model: